 The increasing adoption of vehicles and stringent government regulations by various countries for implementing electronic toll collection systems is driving the growth of the ANPR system market.

-Restraint for growth in the market
+Restraint for Growth in the Market

-We all remember the scenes of Minority Report, where Tom Cruise’s character is identified and followed by the iris-scanners.
+We all remember the scenes of Minority Report, where Tom Cruise’s character is identified and followed by the iris scanners.
 (Let us quickly forget how he got rid of them!)

 We may not be there yet, but technology is always a step ahead of regulations.
 And we all know that the next stage for ANPR systems is to integrate facial recognition with number-plate recognition.

-People are already questioning why ANPR images are being recorded, as well as where they are stored, for how long and how secure they are.
+People are already questioning why ANPR images are being recorded, where they are stored, for how long, and how secure they are.
 Manufacturers and installers have to proactively address these concerns to help prevent a public backlash against these technologies.

-Technological breakthroughs of ANPR
+Technological Breakthroughs of ANPR…

 Helmet detection and seat belt detection have helped to transform speed enforcement devices into multi-function devices that improve the task efficiency of law enforcement agencies.
-Detection of dangerous driving, which can tell whether a car is tailgating an emergency vehicle or whether it is driving between two lanes of traffic, is another important add-on feature enabled by analytics powered with artificial intelligence (AI).
+Detection of dangerous driving, which can tell whether a car is tailgating an emergency vehicle or whether it is driving between two lanes of traffic, is another important add-on feature enabled by analytics powered by artificial intelligence (AI).

-Operators of ANPR systems, biometric ID systems and video analytics applications can flexibly develop possible uses tailored to their partners’ requirements – using Adaptive Recognition’s prime technology.
+Operators of ANPR systems, biometric ID systems, and video analytics applications can flexibly develop possible uses tailored to their partners’ requirements – using Adaptive Recognition’s prime technology.